dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 With that background out of the way, you're ready to look at the library of functions Common Lisp provides for manipulating lists.

 You've already seen the basic functions for getting at the elements of a list: FIRST and REST.
 Although you can get at any element of a list by combining enough calls to REST (to move down the list) with a FIRST (to extract the element), that can be a bit tedious.
 So Common Lisp provides functions named for the other ordinals from SECOND to TENTH that return the appropriate element.
 More generally, the function NTH takes two arguments, an index and a list, and returns the nth (zero-based) element of the list.
 Similarly, NTHCDR takes an index and a list and returns the result of calling CDR n times.
 (Thus, (nthcdr 0 ...) simply returns the original list, and (nthcdr 1 ...) is equivalent to REST.)
-Note, however, that none of these functions is any more efficient, in terms of work done by the computer, than the equivalent combinations of FIRSTs and RESTs--there's no way to get to the nth element of a list without following n CDR references.11
+Note, however, that none of these functions is any more efficient, in terms of work done by the computer, than the equivalent combinations of FIRSTs and RESTs -- there's no way to get to the nth element of a list without following n CDR references.11

 The 28 composite CAR/CDR functions are another family of functions you may see used from time to time.
 Each function is named by placing a sequence of up to four As and Ds between a C and R, with each A representing a call to CAR and each D a call to CDR.
 Thus: